-This page lists the citations for the named minor planets that were discovered at the private observatory Meyer/Obermair near Linz, Austria (IAU Observatory Code 540 Linz), as published in the Minor Planet Circulars.
+This page lists the citations for the named minor planets that were discovered at the private observatory Meyer/Obermair near Linz, Austria (IAU Observatory Code 540 Linz).
 Follow this link for information how minor planets are named.

 (9097) Davidschlag